slightlynybbled/resume/source/experience.rst

 synchronous motors.
 Also responsible for documentation of product along with production support.

+* Create firmware for real-time applications, primarily motor control, using C and assembly on:

+  * TI MSP430 series (16-bit)
+  * Microchip dsPIC33 series (16-bit)
+  * STMicro STM32 series (ARM 32-bit)
+  * Limited exposure to other platforms

+* Apply standards such as DO-160, DO-178 to designs
- #.
-Improved development workflow for the group by shifting group
-    from directory control into a source control software
+* Improve development workflow for the group by shifting group from directory control into a source control software
- #.
-Improved design documentation activities by implementing reports
-    to be attached to engineering change processes
+* Improve design documentation activities by implementing reports to be attached to engineering change processes
- #.
-Improved design quality by implementing design checklists for
-    schematics, layouts, and components
+* Improve design quality by implementing design checklists for schematics, layouts, and components
- #.
-Acquired basic reliability analysis skills, including Weibull analysis
+* Apply fundamental reliability techniques, including Weibull analysis
+* Develop automated test equipment for my product lines

 Electronics Repair Technician
 -----------------------------